kazimdsayedhossain/Finix_Plux/README.md

 ### About the Developer

 Passionate about creating intuitive and powerful software solutions.
 Specializes in C++ development, Qt framework, and audio processing applications.
-This project represents a comprehensive demonstration of advanced programming concepts and modern software architecture.

 ### Development Journey